janimattiellonen/discgolf-diary/Road to Tyyni.md

 We have approximately 50 trainining sessions before Tyyni.
 That makes a 2 sessions per week.
 Those 50 sessions should be divided between different exercises, such as putting, stand still tees, x-step tees, up shots etc.

+## Checklist

+What to do before the tournament starts.

+- get a decent umbrella
+- read through the PDGA rule book
+- study the courses, figure out what discs to keep in the bag
+- see if you can test some of the courses in advance

 Main focus should be put on field practise and putting, rather than playing casual rounds.

 ## Current focus